 APRA is the Australian Prudential Regulation Authority.
 APRA regulate the way we do banking business.

-available balance is the balance in your Volt Save at a particular time less any amount:
+AVAILABLE BALANCE is the balance in your Volt Account at a particular time less any amount:

-- deposited into your Volt Save that is not cleared
+- deposited into your Volt Account that is not cleared

 - that is subject to a dispute we are investigating.

-interest rate is the annual percentage rate we use to calculate interest we pay on your Volt Save.
+INTEREST RATE is the annual percentage rate we use to calculate interest we pay on your Volt Accounts.

-Volt Electronic Banking terms and conditions refers to the terms and conditions that tell you how you can access and transact on your Volt Save account using the Volt app.
+VOLT ELECTRONIC BANKING TERMS AND CONDITIONS refers to the terms and conditions that tell you how you can access and transact on your Volt accounts using the Volt App.

-you means a person that applies to open a Volt Save or that opens a Volt Save with us and your means belonging to you.
+YOU means a person that applies to open a Volt Account or that opens a Volt Account with us and your means belonging to you.